MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/aad-authentication/index.md

 # Microsoft Authentication for Playfab Game Manager

 PlayFab now supports two methods of user authentication.
 The first is the original PlayFab user authentication system.
-The second is a Microsoft's authentication services Microsoft account and Microsoft Entra ID (formely know as Azure Active Directory).
+The second is Microsoft's authentication services 'Microsoft Account' and 'Microsoft Entra ID (formely know as Azure Active Directory)'.

 ### To create a new Microsoft Authenicated user